Fast, simple, convenient payments with no hidden fees.

 Jobber Payments rates

-Once you have set up Jobber Payments, your first transaction takes 7 calendar days to be deposited into your bank account.
+Once you have set up Jobber Payments, your first transaction takes 7 business days to be deposited into your bank account.
 During this time, your account goes through a verification period where any other transactions processed during this time are also subject to the 7 days deposit schedule.
-Once the first transaction is deposited into your bank account, the payout window shortens to 4 calendar days.
+Once the first transaction is deposited into your bank account, the payout window shortens to 4 business days.

 To set up Jobber Payments go to the Gear Icon > Settings > Jobber Payments.

 There are two steps to setting up Jobber Payments: